ClojureBridge/curriculum/outline/data_structures.md

 ;=> {1 2, 3 4}
 ```

 We don't have nearly as many functions here in common as vectors and lists did.
-We still have `sequential?` and `associative?` to tell us what our collections are like.
-Note that `sequential?` is now false: maps don't hold things in a certain order.

 `get` works a lot like `nth` did with vectors, but takes a key instead of a number.
 It uses the supplied key to look up a value in the map.
 What do you think is happening with the second example of `get`?
 We can supply a value for `get` to return if it can't find the key we asked for.
 In this case, we supplied the key `:MISS`.